matloff/omsi/README.md

 The Linux term *directory* is synonymous with *folder* for Mac and Windows.

-The term *terminal window* from Mac and Linux is synonymous with *Command Prompt* for  Windows (**cmd** command).
+The Mac/Linux term *terminal window* is synonymous with *Command Prompt* for  Windows (**cmd** command).

 <h3>
 <a name="install">Installing the package (instructors and students)</a>
 </h3>

-You will need Python (not Python3) installed on your machine.
+You will need Python 2 (not Python 3) installed on your machine.
 For Mac and Linux systems, it should already be there, but it is easily downloadable for Windows.